terraform-aws-modules/terraform-aws-lambda/examples/container-image/README.md

 # AWS Lambda Function deployed from Docker Container Image example

-Configuration in this directory creates AWS Lambda Function deployed with a Container Image.
+Configuration in this directory creates several AWS Lambda Functions deployed from Container Images (using `modules/docker-build` and `terraform-aws-modules/terraform-aws-ecr`).

 ## Usage